Stationary measures of the KPZ equation on an interval from Enaud-Derrida's matrix product ansatz representation: Scaling limit from ASEP to the KPZ equation

 \subsection{Acknowledgments}

 We thank B. Derrida for an enlightening discussion about the methods of \cite{derrida2004asymmetric} and \cite{enaud2004large}.
-P. Le Doussal acknowledges support from ANR grant ANR-17-CE30-0027-01 RaMaTraF.
+P. Le Doussal was supported by ANR grant ANR-17-CE30-0027-01 RaMaTraF.
+G. Barraquand was supported by ANR grant ANR-21-CE40-0019.
 We also acknowledge hospitality and support from Galileo Galilei Institute, during the participation of both authors to the scientific program on “Randomness, Integrability, and Universality” in the Spring 2022.

 \thesection{\Alph{section}}